نوع مقاله : مقاله پژوهشی

 چکیده [English]

-Objective: Given the gradual salinization of water and soil resources in most plains of the country, it is anticipated that the cultivation area of quinoa will expand.
-Since wheat is typically cultivated in rotation after quinoa, investigation of the allelopathic effects of quinoa residues on germination, performance and other morphophysiological traits of wheat is essential and has been the primary aim of this research.
+Objective: Given the progressive salinization of water and soil resources in most plains of the country, the cultivation area of quinoa is expected to expand.
+Since wheat is typically grown in rotation after quinoa, investigating the allelopathic effects of quinoa residues on wheat germination, performance, and other morphophysiological traits is essential and constitutes the primary aim of this research.

-Results: The inhibitory effects of extract and powder of saponin and quinoa residues, were significant at the one percent probability level on most traits examined in germination and wheat growth experiments under laboratory, greenhouse, and field conditions.
-The concentration of treatments also significantly affected all traits and with higher concentrations leading to greater inhibitory effects.
-The interaction between plant parts and concentration were similarly significant at the one percent probability level.
-The inhibitory effects of saponin and different organs of quinoa on wheat were weaker in most of the growth traits evaluated in greenhouse and field conditions compared to the results of germination experiments in the laboratory.
-Also, abnormalities were observed in a number of germinated wheat seeds.
-These symptoms were more severe in the treatment of saponin extract.
+Results: The inhibitory effects of extracts and powders of saponin and quinoa residues were significant at the 1% probability level for most traits examined in wheat germination and growth experiments under laboratory, greenhouse, and field conditions.
+Treatment concentration also significantly affected all traits, with higher concentrations leading to greater inhibitory effects.
+The interaction between plant part and concentration was similarly significant at the 1% probability level.
+The inhibitory effects of saponin and different quinoa organs on wheat were weaker for most growth traits evaluated under greenhouse and field conditions compared to the germination results in the laboratory.
+Furthermore, abnormalities were observed in a number of germinated wheat seeds, with more severe symptoms occurring under saponin extract treatment.

-Conclusion: These results all confirm the allelopathic properties of quinoa saponin and residues on wheat.
-Therefore If wheat is cultivated in rotation after quinoa, quinoa residues could significantly inhibit wheat germination and growth, reducing grain and straw yield
+Conclusion: These results confirm the allelopathic properties of quinoa saponin and residues on wheat.
+Therefore, if wheat is cultivated in rotation after quinoa, quinoa residues could significantly inhibit wheat germination and growth, thereby reducing grain and straw yield.

 کلیدواژهها [English]